Exact universal excitation waveform for optimal enhancement of directed ratchet transport

-which fails to explain the observed phenomenology (cf.~Fig.~3).
-It is worth mentioning that the case where the roles played by the harmonic excitations $\eta\cos\left( \omega t\right) $ and $\left( 1-\eta\right) \cos\left( 2\omega t+\varphi\right) $ are interchanged presents different optimal values of the initial phase $\varphi$ and a different dependence on the frequency of the optimal value of $\eta$, and that numerical simulations again confirmed these predictions from RU (see the Supplemental Material [20] for analytical and numerical details).
-To confirm the aforementioned characteristics of the criticality scenario giving rise to the existence of the exact universal excitation waveform, we compared the ratchet effectiveness of the biharmonic excitation [Eq.~(9)] with that of $F(t)\equiv \mathcal{F} (t)$ [cf.~Eq.~(3)] subjected to the requirement that both excitations have the same (positive and negative) amplitudes for each value of $\eta$.
+which fails to explain the observed phenomenology (cf.~Fig.~4).
+Indeed, this \textit{amplitudes catastrophe} comes from the assumption that the contributions of the amplitudes of the two harmonic excitations to the average velocity are independent.
+However, the existence of a universal waveform which optimally enhances DRT implies that the two amplitudes are correlated in the sense mentioned above.
+It is worth mentioning that the case where the roles played by the harmonic excitations $\eta\cos\left( \omega t\right) $ and $\left( 1-\eta\right) \cos\left( 2\omega t+\varphi\right) $ are interchanged presents different optimal values of the initial phase $\varphi$ and a different dependence on the frequency of the optimal value of $\eta$, and that numerical simulations again confirmed these predictions from RU (see the Appendix for analytical and numerical details).
+To confirm the aforementioned characteristics of the criticality scenario giving rise to the existence of the exact universal excitation waveform, we compared the ratchet effectiveness of the biharmonic excitation [Eq.~(17)] with that of $F(t)\equiv \mathcal{F} (t)$ [cf.~Eq.~(4)] subjected to the requirement that both excitations have the same (positive and negative) amplitudes for each value of $\eta$.
 Recall that varying the amplitudes of $ \mathcal{F} (t)$ implies varying the asymmetry parameter $\tau$, and vice versa [cf.~Eq.
-(4)], whence both $\tau$ and $A/B$ will be $\eta$-dependent so as to allow a proper comparison of the ratchet effectiveness of these excitations.
-Indeed, the results shown in Fig.~4 indicate that the DRT strength of the dichotomous excitation is greater than that of the biharmonic excitation over (almost) the \textit{entire} range of $\eta$ values, i.e., enhancement of DRT occurs when the impulse transmitted is maximum regardless of the DSB of the two excitations.
-One clearly sees in Fig.~4 that the greater the impulse transmitted, the lower the DSB needed to yield the same strength of DRT, and vice versa, as predicted from the criticality scenario.
-Note that the noise-induced decrease of the optimal value of $\eta$ with respect to the corresponding deterministic prediction, $\eta_{opt}^{\sigma=0}-\eta _{opt}^{\sigma>0}$ [$\eta_{opt}^{\sigma=0}=0.8$; cf.~Eq.~(10)], is slightly lower when the transmitted impulse is maximum.
+(5)], whence both $\tau$ and $A/B$ will be $\eta$-dependent so as to allow a proper comparison of the ratchet effectiveness of these excitations.
+Indeed, the results shown in Fig.~5 indicate that the DRT strength of the dichotomous excitation is greater than that of the biharmonic excitation over (almost) the \textit{entire} range of $\eta$ values, i.e., enhancement of DRT occurs when the impulse transmitted is maximum regardless of the DSB of the two excitations.
+One clearly sees in Fig.~5 that the greater the impulse transmitted, the lower the DSB needed to yield the same strength of DRT, and vice versa, as predicted from the criticality scenario.
+Note that the noise-induced decrease of the optimal value of $\eta$ with respect to the corresponding deterministic prediction, $\eta_{opt}^{\sigma=0}-\eta _{opt}^{\sigma>0}$ [$\eta_{opt}^{\sigma=0}=0.8$; cf.~Eq.~(18)], is slightly lower when the transmitted impulse is maximum.
 This provides additional evidence for the impulse being the main quantifier of the driving effectiveness of a periodic excitation.
+Additionally, robustness of the present universality scenario is also observed when the external periodic excitation is replaced by a chaotic excitation having the same underlying main frequency in its Fourier spectrum (see the Appendix).